May 12

 • Designate specific products and tools for different areas of the vehicle to avoid cross-contamination of exterior and interior surfaces.

-• Invest in quality products specifically meant for washing and detailing vehicles to get the best results and avoid scratching or scuffing your vehicle.
+• Invest in quality products meant explicitly for washing and detailing vehicles to get the best results and avoid scratching or scuffing your vehicle.

-So, there you have it.
-Our guide on the best products and tools you can buy to detail your car.
-With this information, we’re confident that you can upkeep the exterior and interior of your vehicle, so it’s always in like-new condition and at the highest value possible.
+So, there you have it—our guide on the best products and tools you can buy to detail your car.
+With this information, we’re confident that you can maintain your vehicle’s exterior and interior so it’s always in like-new condition and at the highest value possible.

 Tags